Nested Event Extraction upon Pivot Element Recogniton: The PerNee Model

 \section{The PerNee Model}

-As illustrated in Figure~\ref{fig:model}, the proposed PerNee model consists of five modules to extract nested events from a given sentence, i.e., Sentence Encoder, Trigger Recognizer, Regular Argument Extractor, Pivot Element Recognizer, and Structure Decoder.
-In the Sentence Encoder, the input sentence is encoded to obtain the representations of its all words.
-Based on the obtained representations, the PerNee model recognizes event triggers via the Trigger Recognizer and extracts the regular arguments via the Regular Argument Extractor.
-Then, the Pivot Element Recognizer is adopted to recognizes, if any, all PEs.
-With the above extracted elements and their label scores as its inputs, the Structure Decoder explores various event structures using beam search, and the one with the highest score is selected as the final output.
+In this section, we will introduce the framework of PerNee.
+As shown in Figure~\ref{fig:model}, it mainly contains five modules.
+The text encoder encodes the sentence with prompts to obtain the representations of all words therein.
+Based on these representations, the trigger recognizer and the regular argument recognizer recognize triggers and regular arguments, respectively.
+Next, the pivot element recognizer is adopted to recognize, if any, all PEs.
+Based on the extracted elements, the structure decoder explores possible event structures using beam search to generate events with the highest global score.